catalyst/moodle-auth_saml2/README.md

 **Core:**

-One big issue with this, and the category below, is as there is a whole extra application between moodle and the IdP, the login and logout processes have more latency due to extra redirects.
-Latency on potentially slow mobile networks is by far the biggest bottle neck for login speed and the biggest complaint by our users.

 * /auth/shibboleth - This requires a separately installed and configured Shibolleth install

+One big issue with this, and the category below, is as there is a whole extra application between moodle and the IdP, so the login and logout processes have more latency due to extra redirects.
+Latency on potentially slow mobile networks is by far the biggest bottle neck for login speed and the biggest complaint by end users in our experience.

 **Plugins that require SimpleSamlPHP**

-These are all forks of each other, and unfortunately have diverged quite early making it difficult to cross port features or fixes between them.
+These are all forks of each other, and unfortunately have diverged quite early or have no common git history making it difficult to cross port features or fixes between them.

 * https://moodle.org/plugins/view/auth_saml